NFL playoff selections, predictions against the spread: the 49ers hit the Packers, the Chiefs beat the Titans to reach the Super Bowl 54

 Sunday, 3:05 p.m.
 ET, CBS

-The Chiefs get the rematch at home, and they know it won't be easy after the Titans defeated without fear the Patriots in New England and the Ravens in Baltimore.
+The Chiefs get revenge at home, and they know it will not be easy after the Titans defeated without fear the Patriots in New England and the Ravens in Baltimore.
 The Chiefs also have the No. 26 running defense of the regular season, allowing an average of 4.9 yards per carry.
 They know what's coming and can't wait to stop it, because nobody can.

 Rather, the Chiefs should focus on the Titans having pass defense No. 24.
 Mahomes is completely healthy and red hot, operating at a high level in a more explosive and complete pass game than the one near Tom Brady and Lamar Jackson.
 So there are no breaks for the Titans in that aspect of the game, and their clashes are bad both against tight end Travis Kelce and against wide receiver Tyreek Hill.

-Coach Mike Vrabel will pressure the Titans to keep him close, and his counterpart, Andy Reid, will force him to be conservative at times.
+Coach Mike Vrabel will push for the Titans to keep him close, and his counterpart, Andy Reid, will force him to be conservative at times.
 But Kansas City can go full speed in the second half to keep the game out of the reach of Henry and Ryan Tannehill.

 With a second consecutive attempt to win the AFC championship at Arrowhead Stadium, the Chiefs will aim, shoot and not fail with Mahomes.